 “You have to stay focused.
 People die on the Bolivia’s Death Road”, the guide with an Australian accent said as he took a large bite of his cheese sandwich.
 The music was playing loud on the car stereo.
 I could see the other guide fumbling with his camera in the front seat.

 I hadn’t been nervous up until this minute.
 After all, I’m an adventurer.
 I love getting out of my comfort zone.
 Yet, the backpack handle suddenly felt heavy in my clammy and slightly shaking hands.

 The day started at a cafe downtown La Paz where we met our guide and fellow bikers.
 We were eight in total: us, an Australian couple, an English doctor, a German couple and an Austrian.
 Our guide, Steve, was from New Zealand and he had been doing this for some time.

-Death Road (formal name: the North Yungas Road) is a 64 km mostly downhill stretch of treacheries turns and 600-metre drops that connects La Paz with the Amazon rainforest in the north.
+Death Road in Bolivia (formal name: the North Yungas Road) is a 64 km mostly downhill stretch of treacheries turns and 600-metre drops that connects La Paz with the Amazon rainforest in the north.
 Every year, 25,000 dare-devils cycle on it, and when the road was most used it claimed 200-300 deaths per year from crashes or falling off the steep cliffs.
 And yet, here I was, signing off my life.